 Traditionally, Russia has possessed unique geographical constraints as well as innate paranoia and fears of the West which has led it to operate according to a realist interpretation of international relations where it views international politics as a civilizational struggle between the Russian-led Slavic East and the West which, despite the end of the Cold War, continues to seek dominance in Eastern Europe and Central Asia.

-This hasn’t changed since the ascent of Vladimir Putin to the Russian presidency as the fear of Western encirclement continues to dominate Russian foreign policy, and to be frank, this view of the international system is not without justification.
-When German reunification was being negotiated in 1990, the United States provided a variety of assurances to the new Russian Federation, foremost of which was that they would prevent an expansion of North Atlantic Treaty Organization (NATO) into the Soviet satellite states which constituted much of Eastern Europe.
-Yet despite the United States “iron-clad guarantee” that NATO would not expand “one inch eastward,” today, NATO has expanded right to the doorstep of Moscow, as it now counts former Soviet republics and Soviet-aligned states such as Lithuania, Latvia, Estonia, and Poland, all of which border Russia, as full members of the organization.
+This hasn’t changed since the ascent of Vladimir Putin to the Russian presidency as the fear of Western encirclement continues to dominate Russian foreign policy.
+The North Atlantic Treaty Organization (NATO) has played a vital role in maintaining peace, security, and the proliferation of democratic worldwide which is anathema to Vladimir Putin's aggressive posturing and autocratic regime.
+While since the end of the cold war, NATO has expanded right to the doorstep of Moscow, as it now counts former Soviet republics and Soviet-aligned states such as Lithuania, Latvia, Estonia, and Poland, all of which border Russia, as full members of the organization.